 - (3) There’s a box, a category and there’s you who doesn’t fit in either.

-- (4) You acquire and process information easily because you have no need to save face or please anyone.
+- (4) You acquire and process information quickly because you have no need to save face or please anyone.
 This ability helps you move quickly on your mission.

-- (5) You don’t apologize for allowing others to take responsibility for their feelings and emotions – in fact your lack of empathy serves as a catalyst to allow them to work through it which frees up time.
+- (5) You don’t apologize for allowing others to take responsibility for their feelings and emotions – in fact, your lack of empathy serves as a catalyst to enable them to work through it which frees up time.

-- (7) You know the difference between criticism and critique yet neither interferes with your goal achievement.
+- (7) You know the difference between criticism and critique, yet neither interfere with your goal achievement.

 - (8) You’re laser-focused on task but not oblivious to your surroundings.

 - (9) You recognize opportunities and eschew distractions.

 - (10) You realize the only way to achieve your dreams is to live them while awake.

 “Our truest life is when we are in dreams awake…[I]n dreams we never deceive ourselves, nor are deceived.”
 Henry David Thoreau – A Week on the Concord and Merrimack Rivers.